amyjko/critically-conscious-computing/chapters/abstractions.md

 Whereas teaching function and API use can involve skills like assessing feasibility, understanding new domain concepts, modeling the opaque behavior of functions, and trying to discover API usage patterns to realize some vision for a program, designing functions is a different skill entirely.

 One well established method for teaching function design comes from the book How to Design Programs<felleisen18>.
-This book starts from a “pure” view of functions, where, given some inputs, a function performs some analysis or operations on the inputs to determine the output.
+This book starts from a "pure" view of functions, where, given some inputs, a function performs some analysis or operations on the inputs to determine the output.
 (Impure functions might have other side effects, as in the examples in the previous section of printing something output in Python or changing a character’s costume in Scratch).
 The book recommends teaching this design recipe:

 1. Identify what information must be represented and how it is represented in a programming language.
 2. Write the function header, determining the inputs and their data types, and writing a description of what the function should compute.